-The province has undertaken several groundwater investigations within this watershed resulting in a number of test holes being completed; currently are three active groundwater monitoring wells.
-There is a lack of information on many water quality parameters from groundwater sources.
+The province has undertaken several groundwater investigations within this watershed resulting in 84 test-holes and wells being completed; currently there are three active groundwater monitoring wells.
+There are few comprehensive analysis of groundwater and therefore there is a lack of information on many water quality parameters from groundwater sources.